syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Sort.md

 documentation: ug
 ---

-# How to Clear a Sort
+# How to Clear Sorting

 To clear all sorts, call the groupingEngine.TableDescriptor.SortedColumns.Clear method.